AI Governance Diagnostic

 Mid-market or SME.
 Regulated sector.
 No internal AI governance resource.

-Deploying AI in hiring, legal, advisory, risk or operational workflows.
+Deploying AI in hiring, legal, advisory, risk, or operational workflows.

-Asked to evidence governance to a regulator, insurer or enterprise client.
+Asked to evidence governance to a regulator, insurer, or enterprise client.

 Deployment is live or in active pilot.
 Decisions are already being made.